 Method of disposal

 Yard waste, including grass clippings, tree and shrub trimmings and leaves shall not be mixed with regular household refuse.
 These materials shall be placed in specially designated biodegradable 30 gallon paper bags available at local retail stores or in a 90-gallon cart that can be purchased from the collection agency at cost and clearly marked "Yard Waste."
 Since yard waste will be taken to a composting facility, the yard waste bags need not be tied.
 The use of wire, nylon, or plastic ties is prohibited.
 It is also recommended that residents consider leaving their grass clippings lie.
 Raking of leaves into the street or open burning of any materials, including leaves, is prohibited.

 Collection of brush and branches for chipping by the City was discontinued in September 2009.
 For brush collection, branches less than three inches in diameter and five feet in length can be tied together in bundles weighing less than 50 pounds for collection with regular yard waste.
-Twigs and small brush can be broken up and placed in large paper yard bags (not plastic) or in special yard waste carts available through ARC Disposal on the regularly scheduled garbage day.
+Twigs and small brush can be broken up and placed in large paper yard bags (not plastic) or in special yard waste carts available through Republic Services / ARC Disposal on the regularly scheduled garbage day.
 Residents with larger branches will need to contact a tree service company or landscaper to arrange for removal.

-The City provides curbside pickup for a week in January to pick up Christmas trees.
+The City provides curbside pickup for one week in January to pick up Christmas trees.
 Residents desiring this service must place their trees on the parkway next to the curb the night before their regular garbage collection day.

 Click here to download a Guide to Composting